How To Plant Japanese Maple Trees?

 Return some of the improved soil to the planting hole.
 Next, place the maple so that the top edge of the rootball is 1 inch above the garden surface.
 Add more soil to the bottom of the hole if needed.

-This is to make sure that the place where the roots and trunk connect is always a little higher than the ground level.
+Be sure the place where the roots and trunk connect is always slightly higher than the ground level.

-After the job is done, water the maple with 1-2 gallons of water.
+After the job, water the maple with 1-2 gallons.
 After an hour, pour another gallon of water to soak in the soil.

 Aftercare